- What This Article Covers

 When an employee files a complaint for harassment, an unsafe work environment, or any other infringement on employment law, they are exercising their workers’ rights.

-Even though a government agency might fine an employer for contravening the law, it is largely up to employees to bring a lawsuit against their employers.
+Even though a government agency might fine an employer for contravening the law, employees can largely sue their employers.

 Laws that Protect Employees from Retaliation